DigiDago/moodle-auth_cassync/README.md

 Introduction
 ============
 Cassync is an authentication plugin for Moodle.
-It uses CAS 3 and you can synchronize directly attributes from your CAS to Moodle profiles fields.
-It's particularly helpful if you can't connect your LDAP with Moodle.
-So this plugin is a good alternative to synchronize attributes from CAS.
-You will have the same result that when you use classical LDAP settings available in Moodle core.
+It uses CAS 3 and you can synchronize attributes directly from your CAS to Moodle profile fields.
+It’s particularly helpful if you can’t connect your LDAP with Moodle.
+By doing so, you will have the same result if you use the LDAP settings available in Moodle core, but using only your CAS.

 Required version of Moodle